- Burkina Faso

-- The Internet Monitor research series provides expert analysis on the state of the global Internet, focusing on notable events and trends in the digital space.
+- The main Internet Monitor website offers detailed views of Internet access and infrastructure in nearly 100 countries worldwide, providing a starting point for further analysis of Internet access conditions around the globe.
+The site is also home to our blog and research series, which provide expert analysis on the state of the global Internet, focusing on notable events and trends in the digital space.

-- The Internet Monitor dashboard (launched in September 2015) offers users the opportunity to customize a collection of data visualization “widgets” according to their interest.
+- The Internet Monitor Dashboard offers users the opportunity to customize a collection of data visualization “widgets” according to their interests.
 The dashboard compiles and curates data from multiple sources, including primary data collected by the Berkman Klein Center and our partners, as well as relevant secondary data.
 Users can create individual boards that provide a real-time view of the state of the Internet across a variety of dimensions, enable easy comparisons across countries and data sources, and are easy to configure, edit, and share.